 This Settlement provides that companies who became members of UCC before August 28, 2002, are not obligated to pay membership renewal fees to UCC to maintain membership as a condition for their use of Company Prefixes issued to them by UCC, or as a condition for Basic Membership Benefits as defined in the Class Settlement Agreement.
 Class members who have paid a renewal fee to UCC are entitled to compensation from a $3,895,000 settlement fund.
 The settlement also provides that the “licensing agreement,” which accompanied UCC renewal fee invoices, is null and void as to those who became members in UCC before August 28, 2002.

 Sometimes we get asked about barcodes at very cheap prices and what we know about these companies.
 These companies don’t tend to be around for long, or are very difficult to contact, and get any information about their barcodes.
 It is difficult to say whether their numbers are legitimate.
-In many cases the barcodes they sell are not legitimate retail barcodes which can lead to legal problems later if someone if using the same number legally.
+In many cases the barcodes they sell are not legitimate which can lead to legal problems later if you use a number that belongs to someone else.
 Buying barcodes at these prices is false economy, you may save a bit of cash upfront, however, that doesn’t even compare to the amount it will cost to reprint your product packaging and swap out the barcodes if the barcodes turn out to be illegitimate.
 It is best to check if they have any staff who know about barcodes.

 We can prove that our numbers are legitimate EAN-13 numbers that have never been used legally before (until you).
 Furthermore we check all our numbers for illegal use before sale.